The Job resource defines a Job (Backup, Restore, etc.) that Bacula must

 the Schedule Resource chapter.

-storage services where you want to backup the FileSet data.
-For additional details,
+Description: Defines the name of the storage services where you want to backup the Fileset data.

 see the Storage Resource Chapter.
 The Storage resource